 We have known about the potential threat and large scale devastation an EMP attack could pose for at least five decades; power grids going down, telecommunications systems knocked out, supply chains broken and the eventual collapse of society as we know and enjoy it.
-This has pushed the need for HEMP shielding to the foreground for the military, while other experts have called our attention to the ramifications this has for medical, banking, food, water and other life-sustaining industries.
+This has pushed the need for HEMP shielding to the foreground for the military, while other experts have called our attention to the ramifications this has for utilities, medical, banking, food, water and other life-sustaining industries.

 The New Need: IEMI Shielding

 As if the need for EMP shielding because of the possibility of a HEMP attack wasn’t enough, consider a new, more likely threat; an IEMP (intentional electromagnetic interference) attack.
 This is basically a HEMP attack on a smaller scale.

 For a few hundred dollars and with a small truck to discretely slip in and out of local areas, any criminal or terrorist group could easily construct a device to be aimed at critical targets; banking systems, hospital communications and data, local water sources, telecommunications towers or even cars.